-Members of the ARM Climate Research Facility’s science team are major contributors to radiation and cloud research.
-Scientists and investigators using ARM facilities publish about 150 refereed journal articles per year, and ARM Facility data are used in many studies published by other scientific organizations.
-These documented research efforts represent tangible evidence of the ARM Facility’s contribution to advances in almost all areas of atmospheric radiation and cloud research.
+Members of the Atmospheric Radiation Measurement (ARM) user facility’s science team are major contributors to radiation and cloud research.
+Scientists and investigators using ARM publish about 150 peer-reviewed journal articles per year, and ARM data are used in many studies published by other scientific organizations.
+These documented research efforts represent tangible evidence of ARM’s contribution to advances in almost all areas of atmospheric radiation and cloud research.

 Research area: Radiation Processes

 The objective of this project is to examine and quantify aerosol direct radiative effects (DREs) and associated uncertainties at the U.S. Department of Energy (DOE) Atmospheric Radiation Measurement (ARM) user facility's Southern Great Plains (SGP) and Tropical Western Pacific (TWP) sites under all sky conditions by taking advantage of the [...]